Princeton-CDH/startwords/content/issues/1/data-beyond-vision/index.md

 {{< wrap class="sr-only" id="pieseries-desc" >}}
 Overall, renewed members outsize new members before 1929, followed by five years with nearly two times more new members than the renewed.
 Members with borrowing events represent a fraction of all the members in the early years between 1919 and 1929.
 Then members with borrowing events grow and become more comparable to the size of all members, which sizes down drastically after 1929.
 Borrows from new members outsize renewed members since 1934.
 It is not easy to compare the proportion of growth across the years.
 {{</ wrap >}}

-With current off-the-shelf visualization tools like the ones that come with Google Sheets, these three data series can generate three separate stacked bar charts.
-Since the numbers have different ranges, the vertical axes are drawn in different scales, which makes comparison across series impossible.
-The aggregate version presented here required manual adjustment to combine the separated charts and to make the Y axes comparable.
-In this 2D version, various activities of the growing membership body are not linked, and it’s difficult to draw connections between active members and the intensity of their activities because spatially these bars are not adjacent to each other.
-In the conventional pie charts, although the part-whole relationship between new membership activity and all activity is apparent, comparing across the three types of activities is not possible.

 Extending into physical space allows data to be encoded in three axes and provides multiple possible angles to view the piece, depending on the relationships one is interested in, between logbook members, members with lending library card activities, and borrowing events.
 The separation of renewing and new members makes it possible to juxtapose and compare activities between the two groups of members.
 Spatial factors communicate different facets of the data, and color coding is no longer required.